mlafleur/mlafleur.github.io/_posts/2011-03-16-implementing-instancedependencyproperty.md

 ---
-Title: Implementing InstanceDependencyProperty
+title: Implementing InstanceDependencyProperty
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Skype
 ---
 If you were looking to the UCMA 3.0 documentation for information on how to use <a href="http://msdn.microsoft.com/en-us/library/gg449634.aspx" target="_blank">InstanceDependencyProperty</a>, don't.
 Its incomplete and what is there is incorrect.